jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 We have already generated the OTU above.

 For the database, you can follow the steps as recorded in `02-scripts.backup/013-Organism_Isolation_Source_Database_Generation.Rmd`.
 The database also requires manual curation over time.
-This database is stored under `00-documentation` as `07-master_oralgenome_isolationsource_database.tsv`
+This database itself can be seen under `06-additional_data_files` under Data R16, or stored under `00-documentation` as `07-master_oralgenome_isolationsource_database.tsv`

 With these OTU table and the database, the R notebook